AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-47908-a-value-less-than-or-equal-to-0-is-expected-error-during-checkout.md

 <u>Actual results</u>:

 * The quantity entered cannot be validated.
-* The following error is thrown: "Please enter a value less than or equal to 0".
+* The following error is thrown: *Please enter a value less than or equal to 0*.

   The error is, however, inconsistent and may not always appear.